 Spend a day at the Poring Hot Spring, natural sulphur baths within beautifully landscaped gardens.
 Initially developed by the Japanese during World War II as a way for them to unwind after a hard day playing invaders, it has developed into a major attraction for natural spa lovers.
 Often people come here to relax their aching limbs after having climbed Mount Kinabalu.

 Take a leisurely train ride on an old fashioned steam train run by the North Borneo Railway.
-The train ride will take you through the surrounding countryside to the heart of north Borneo and is an excellent way to see what this part of the province has to offer.
+The train ride will take you through the surrounding countryside to the heart of northern Sabah and is an excellent way to see what this part of the province has to offer.